pelaakso/aws-fargate-template/README.md

 * CloudWatch log group for ECS logs
 * ECR repository for Docker images

+None of the resources created by the stack incur any costs initially.
+Leaving a Fargate task running or a great amount of log data to CloudWatch LogGroup will incur costs.

 ## Caveats

 * An existing VPC is recommended to deploy the template.